lmedinas/websitelm/content/posts/2023-01-30-COVID_first_episode.markdown

 The first symptom was pain all over my body: arms, legs, hands and back.
 Then I started to feel my throat sour and cough and a few hours later in the evening fever around 37.8 degrees Celsius.
 At the same time i felt incredibly tired and weak, even on the way to my home studio through my home stairs I felt tired.
 These were basically the symptoms for 3 days, on the 4th day I stopped having fever and sour throat and kept the pain around the body.

+During the time with COVID, I took the usual Paracetamol against fever and ate lot's of Fruit and vegetables.

 ![COVID](/covid19_1.jpeg)

 # Post COVID